 Pull Planning and Scheduling

 Creating reliable workflows depends on work being released based on downstream demand.
 Lean construction recognizes that this is best done by those performing the work, often subcontractors.
 Participants communicate and collaborate closely with each other to determine the schedule of tasks.
+This collaboration is essential at it helps align everyone's understanding of the project's goals and objectives, ensuring that the work is coordinated and synchronized efficiently.

 The belief that it is possible and necessary to continuously improve processes and eliminate waste is the heart of the Lean philosophy.
 Opportunities for improvement are identified and acted upon during the project and applied to future projects.